Under construction

 Beginning the Work

 Having the honor of being in this group meant that many steps had to be taken to make the trip possible.
 We had to acquire United States passports, and begin the process of raising funds to help pay for the trip.
-It was only because Kang Chaio so generously provided two-thirds of the funds, that this journey was even possible for our kids.
-Using email and Internet conferencing, I worked with Kang Chaio teachers and administrators to plan classroom lessons and outings.
+It was only because Kang Chiao so generously provided two-thirds of the funds, that this journey was even possible for our kids.
+Using email and Internet conferencing, I worked with Kang Chiao teachers and administrators to plan classroom lessons and outings.
 Ms. Eby and I had the task of managing student teams and teaching classes during the 2 weeks in Taipei.
-Our kids nervously anticipated their arrival in the homes of Kang Chaio parents, while Mary and I made plans to stay in a dorm in Taipei.
+Our kids nervously anticipated their arrival in the homes of Kang Chiao parents, while the adults made plans to stay in a dorm in downtown Taipei.

 Hannibal -> Saint Louis -> Detroit -> Japan -> Taiwan